pfgithub/scpl/docs/actions/formatnumber.md

-Accepts a string
+Accepts a number
 or variable
-containing an integer value.
+with a number.

 ---